hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_a_satellite_with_intric_9e12bef5-0be8-45cd-8779-eea3a27bf1f9-0_1.content.md

 ## Contact Us

 Have a question or comment?
 We'd love to hear from you!
-Contact us at [email protected] and we'll get back to you as soon as possible.
+Contact us at me@pavolhejny.com and we'll get back to you as soon as possible.

 ---